apostrophecms/seo/README.md

 });
 ```

 This adds a Google Tag Manager container ID field to your global configuration.
-Enter your GTM container ID (obtained from Google Tag Manager) in the global settings to enable tracking.
+Enter your GTM container ID (e.g., `GTM-XXXXXXX`), which you can find in your Google Tag Manager account, to enable tracking.

 ### Google Site Verification